NoSkhil/pHash-api/README.md

 - https://www.hackerfactor.com/blog/?/archives/432-Looks-Like-It.html

-Hamming Distance:
+Hamming Distance
-The Hamming distance measures the difference between two binary strings of the same length by counting how many bit positions differ.
+- The Hamming distance measures the difference between two binary strings of the same length by counting how many bit positions differ.
 A lower Hamming distance indicates higher similarity.
 Eg, For the binary strings `00010` and `00001`, bits differ at positions 4 and 5.
 So the Hamming distance is 2.

 Dot Product for Similarity: